Silver Tetradrachms of Alexander III of Macedon

-This month, NGC Ancients examines the silver tetradrachms of Alexander III of Macedon (356–323 B.C.), better known as Alexander the Great.
+NGC Ancients examines the silver tetradrachms of Alexander III of Macedon (356–323 BCE), better known as Alexander the Great.

 Throughout history, few names resonate like that of Alexander the Great.
-Born a son of the Macedonian King Philip II in 356 B.C., this young man was tutored in war and philosophy by some of the most famed intellectuals of the day, including Aristotle.
-Upon the assassination of Philip II in 336 B.C., the twenty year-old Alexander was proclaimed king by Macedonian noblemen and the Macedonian army, and subsequently assumed command of his father’s forces.
+Born a son of the Macedonian King Philip II in 356 BCE, this young man was tutored in war and philosophy by some of the most famed intellectuals of the day, including Aristotle.
+Upon the assassination of Philip II in 336 BCE, the 20-year-old Alexander was proclaimed king by Macedonian noblemen and the Macedonian army, and subsequently assumed command of his father’s forces.

 Were he merely one of the conquering generals of antiquity, Alexander’s place in history would have been firmly secured.
 Even today, his exploits are the standard against which military men measure themselves.
 However, Alexander’s claims to fame are multitudinous; not only did he conquer vast territories and topple the Persian Empire, but he was also almost single-handedly responsible for the spread and lasting influence of Hellenistic culture.
 It was a culture that would take root and survive into the Roman era; it was perhaps Alexander’s greatest contribution to the world.